teleclimber/deno-sandbox-tests/README.md

 ## Running a Test

-Once all the transformations have been performed and the test is ready to run, Deno is called to run the script with `--allow-all` and checked for errors.
-A test that fails to run with `--allow-all` is considered a bad test and will be reported as such.
+Once all the transformations have been performed the test is ready to run.

+First Deno is called to run the script with `--allow-all` and checked for errors.
+A test that fails to run with `--allow-all` is considered a bad test and will be reported as such unless `check_fails` key is true.
+(Some sandbox violations always cause errors, even with `--allow-all`.)

-Finally the test is actually run and the results recorded.
+Finally the test is actually run with the test's flags and the results recorded.

 # Caveats